Ramla: 1947–48 war

 Ramla was part of the territory allotted to a proposed Arab state under the 1947 UN Partition Plan.
 However, Ramla's geographic location and its strategic position on the main supply route to Jerusalem made it a point of contention during the 1947–1948 civil war, followed by the internationalised 1948 Arab–Israeli War.
 A bomb by the Jewish militia group Irgun went off in the Ramla market on 18 February, killing 7 residents and injuring 45.

 After a number of unsuccessful raids on Ramla, the Israeli army launched Operation Dani.
-Ramla was captured on 12 July 1948, a few days after the capture of Lydda.
+Ramla was captured on 12 July 1948, shortly after the capture of Lydda.
 The Arab resistance surrendered on July 12, and most of the remaining inhabitants were expelled.
 A disputed claim, advanced by scholars including Ilan Pappé, characterizes this as ethnic cleansing.
 By November 1949, there were about 2,000 Arabs in Ramla and Lod.

 State of Israel

 Ramla became a mixed Jewish–Arab town within the state of Israel.
 Arab homes of those who left in Ramla were given by the Israeli government to Jews, first Holocaust refugees from Europe and then immigrants from Arab and Muslim countries.
 In February 1949, the Jewish population was over 6,000.
 Ramla remained economically depressed over the next two decades, although the population steadily mounted, reaching 34,000 by 1972.

 A 2013 Israeli police report documented that the Central District ranks fourth among Israel's seven districts in terms of drug-related arrests.
 Today, five of Israel's prisons are located in Ramla, including the maximum-security Ayalon Prison and the country's only women's prison, called Neve Tirza.
 In 2015, Ramla had one of Israel's highest crime rates.